simplenetes-io/simplenetes/doc/FIRSTPOD.md

 In this HOWTO we will create our first pods and see how easy it is to manage their lifecycles using the standalone executable.

-We will learn all there is to know about pods.
+This is a crash course on how to work with pods, see [https://github.com/simplenetes-io/podc/tree/master/examples](https://github.com/simplenetes-io/podc/tree/master/examples) to learn all about pods.

 ## Installing
-See [INSTALLING.md](INSTALLING.md) for instructions on installing the pod compiler `podc` and Podman.
+See [INSTALLING.md](INSTALLING.md) for instructions on installing the pod compiler `podc` and `podman`.

 ## Create a website pod
 A very common scenario is to create a website.
 Let's do that.